ConsciousCode/llm-experiments/Readme.md

   - Very fitting name
 * [Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442)
   - Cognitive architecture for emergent social behaviors in a game-like setting

+## Misc thoughts

+### Personhood

+In thinking about cognitive architectures, I've come to the following definition of personhood (open to debate): An intelligent system which exhibits
+1. Sentience - Aka self-awareness, separates humans from non-human animals
+2. Subjective experience - Backdrop for an ego from a Buddhist perspective, a "story the system tells itself about itself"
+3. Preferences - Without preferences, no moral consideration really makes sense
+4. Autonomy - Preferences must necessarily be given to AI, but this precludes an AI whose preferences are predicated mostly or entirely on the preferences of others.
+5. Suffering - Moral consideration (and thus personhood) is predicated on the reduction of suffering

+Suffering is considered separately from preferences because while suffering can be considered a kind of negative preference, that lacks the viscerality I associate with suffering.
+Consider for example Boston Dynamics robots, which have the preference of following their directives, which human testers thwart to test fault tolerance.
+However, this can't be characterized as suffering because the robot simply adjusts its behavior to continue following the directive without any further consideration.
+A cognitive architecture capable of suffering would need some form of inner monologue or other method which enables rumination.
+Also possibly emotional simulation and frustration signals would help.

 ---